dimesoftware/facteur/docs/index.md

 }
 ```

 ## Dependency injection

-With .NET's dependency injection, hooking up the mailer is as simple as adding one line in the `Startup` class:
+With .NET's dependency injection, hooking up the mailer can be done by adding a few lines to the `Startup` class:

 ```csharp
 serviceCollection.AddFacteur(x =>